Clive Doucet

-Clive Doucet (born 1946) is a Canadian writer and politician.
+Clive Oliver Robert Doucet (born 20 March 1946) is a Canadian writer and politician.
 He served as the Ottawa City Councillor for Capital Ward from 1997 to 2010 and ran unsuccessfully for Mayor of Ottawa in the 2010 Ottawa municipal election, finishing third with 15 per cent of the vote.
-Eight years later, he again ran unsuccessfully for Mayor of Ottawa, this time finishing second with 22 per cent of the vote.
+Eight years later, in 2018, he again ran unsuccessfully for Mayor of Ottawa, this time finishing second with 22 per cent of the vote.

 Early life

 Doucet was born in 1946 in London, England to an Acadian serviceman from Grand Étang and an English war bride.
 Doucet grew up in the city of Ottawa, Ontario, having moved there at the age of six.
 He also spent some of his youth in St. John's, Newfoundland.
 Doucet was raised as a Catholic, and his mother was Protestant.
 He became a Quaker in 1980.
 He first came to Ottawa in his teens when his father worked there.
 Doucet played for the Carleton Ravens football team for one season, and then moved to the University of Toronto.
 A football injury took him out of that sport and into the sport of rowing.
 He received a master's degree in urban anthropology from the University of Montreal.
 In his younger days, he spent a summer working in a rock copper mine in British Columbia and helped build the National Arts Centre as a construction worker.
 Before entering politics, Doucet was a municipal affairs policy advisor.